leukwnl/tuggle/README.md

 A demo showing usage of haptic features enabled by [`tugl`](https://github.com/leukwnl/tugl), and how to make responsive iOS haptics on CUGL.

 ## Usage
-2 ways to access the tuggle demo:
+There are two ways to access the tuggle demo:
 - Download from this [Testflight link]().
 - Clone this repo and build with the included version of CUGL in this repo using the command `python cugl tuggle-demo`.

 ---

+### Special Thanks

 Inspired by [Fidgetable](https://apps.apple.com/us/app/fidgetable-haptic-fidget-toy/id6503308266) on the AppStore by [Camdan Mead](https://www.camdan.me/)